 Baltimore's planners and the city's Housing Department deepened the separation of downtown from the surrounding communities by arranging a number of large scale public housing projects like a ring around downtown.
 In many case these were high-rises that ignored the old city street grid and were plopped down as objects in modernist fashion, no relationship to streets.
 Most "projects" got blown up during the time of HOPE VI funding, some are still around, for example the Monument East high rise with its iconic round balcony cut outs.
 It sits just north of Old Town.

 Now, six years after the latest development concepts were unveiled, the talk has moved to irrefutable action.
 The same Dan Henson who, as Housing Commissioner, had garnered record amounts of HOPE VI money to remove the housing highrises, some of which had provided the shoppers for the Old Town Mall.
-Now a developer, Henson has partnered with Beatty development and others in a concerted effort of turning Perkins Homes, Douglas Homes and the former Somerset Homes area in to a thriving new development.
-The approach is similar manner to the Flaghouse public housing redevelopment that has become Albemarle Square.
+Now a developer, Henson has partnered with Beatty Development and others in a concerted effort of turning Perkins Homes, Douglas Homes and the former Somerset Homes area into a thriving new development.
+The approach is similar to the Flaghouse public housing redevelopment that has become Albemarle Square.
 Henson's first phase of mixed income redevelopment of the Somerset site, the McElderry apartments are now occupied.
-His plans for Old Town Mall have twice been reviewed by UDAAP, in the latter version favorably.Some of Baltimore's most prominent developers have teamed up to work on the long-sought transformation of land near the city's historic and distressed Old Town Mall.
+His plans for Old Town Mall have twice been reviewed by the city's design review panel UDAAP, in the latter version favorably.Some of Baltimore's most prominent developers have teamed up to work on the long-sought transformation of land near the city's historic and distressed Old Town Mall.

 Beatty Development Group and Henson Development Co. are two of four firms behind a proposal to build a mixed-income community with rental and for-sale homes, a park, community center and a possible grocery store on roughly 16 acres in East Baltimore.
 (Baltimore SUN Feb 11, 2015)